You are here

-Each trust was also provided with a benchmark report which provides more detail on the labour and birth data.
-You can view these reports on the NHS surveys website, as well as additional reports for most trusts on their antenatal and postnatal results.
+Each trust was also provided with a benchmark report which provides more detail about the data.
+You can view and download these reports on the NHS surveys website.

-This report identifies those trusts where women’s experience of care was better or worse than expected, when we compare the survey results across trusts.
+This report identifies those trusts where people’s experience of care was better, or worse than expected when we compared the survey results across trusts.